 And one area in which poker can certainly grow is by attracting and keeping around more women.
-There are plenty of them who earn a living but in the grand scheme of things, they are in the minority.
+There are plenty of them who earn a living but in the grand scheme of things, they are the minority.

-Kara Scott has become one of the most-well known presenters in the world of poker, and has had her experiences published in several magazines and columns over the years.
+Kara Scott has become one of the most-well known presenters in the world of poker and has had her experiences published in several magazines and columns over the years.
 She has also gained plenty of experience in front of the camera and learnt a few poker lessons along the way.

 “Broadcasting was what brought me into poker so it certainly helped.
-Being able to interview great players and being around to see which ones were again and again reaching the winners circles; that let me see the kinds of people who were succeeding.
+Being able to interview great players and being around to see which ones were reaching the winners circles; that let me see the kinds of people who were succeeding.
 It made it clear to me that hard work and preparation were a big part of poker success.”